krakenrf/heimdall_daq_fw/README.md

 chmod ug+x Miniforge3-Linux-aarch64.sh
 ./Miniforge3-Linux-aarch64.sh
 ```
-Read the license agreement and select ENTER or [yes] for all questions.
+Read the license agreement and select ENTER or [yes] for all questions and wait a few minutes for the installation to complete.

-Disable the base environment by default.
+Once completed, disable the default base environment.

 ``` bash
 conda config --set auto_activate_base false